-- You do NOT need to be tested for COVID-19 just to confirm you have the infection. - You do need to remain home for 10 days from when your symptoms first appeared AND 24 hours/1 day after your fever is completely gone without the use of a fever-reducing medication and your respiratory symptoms have improved.
+- You do NOT need to be tested for COVID-19 just to confirm you have the infection. - You do need to remain home for 10 days from when your symptoms first appeared AND 3 days after your fever is completely gone and your respiratory symptoms have improved.